 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 per Self Plus One or Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9, Coordinating benefits with Medicare and other coverage. - YOU MUST GET PREAUTHORIZATION FOR INPATIENT SERVICES.
+Also, read Section 9, Coordinating Benefits with Medicare and Other Coverage. - YOU MUST GET PREAUTHORIZATION FOR INPATIENT SERVICES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan: - All inpatient stays must be preauthorized by the Plan.
-You or your mental health or substance use disorder treatment provider must obtain preauthorization by calling 800-223-6114 before services are provided.
-If preauthorization is not obtained, a retro-review may be done to determine if the services are covered and if they were medically necessary.
-Services that are not preauthorized will be reduced by 20%.
-Please see Section 3, "What happens when you don't follow the precertification rules."

-We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required.
+To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan: - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.